Mikee Romero: Political career

 Romero was named as one of the new deputy speakers of House Speaker Alan Peter Cayetano on August 13, 2019.
 During a House leadership crisis which began in late September 2020, Romero supported Lord Allan Velasco's speakership bid in accordance with the term-sharing agreement between Cayetano and Velasco during the commencement of the 18th Congress.
 On October 2, Fredenil Castro (Capiz–2nd) challenged the representatives to resign if they cannot cooperate with Cayetano's leadership.
 Deputy Majority Leader Xavier Jesus Romualdo moved to have Castro replace Romero as a deputy speaker.
 The motion was approved without objections, removing Romero from the position.

 On October 12, a majority of House members held session at the Celebrity Sports Complex in Quezon City.
 After they declared the speakership vacant, Romero was one of those who nominated Velasco as speaker.
 Velasco was declared as the new speaker after garnering 186 votes, more than the 151 needed for a majority.
 However, Cayetano's side questioned the legality of the session.
 The next day, Velasco was formally elected in an official session held at the Batasang Pambansa while Cayetano resigned.
 On October 14, Romero was again elected as a deputy speaker, replacing the ousted Luis Raymund Villafuerte (Camarines Sur–2nd), a Cayetano ally.

+A three-term congressman, Romero has held several leadership roles in the House of Representatives, including Senior Deputy Speaker and Political Affairs Head (2019–2022), Chairman of the Committee on Poverty Alleviation (2022–2025), and Deputy Majority Leader (2016–2019).
+He has an extensive legislative record, having authored 148 Republic Acts and over 1,200 bills and resolutions, focusing on key areas such as poverty alleviation, healthcare, education, and national defense.
+Among his most notable legislative contributions are the Expanded Conditional Cash Transfer Program (Pantawid Pamilyang Pilipino Program), the Magna Carta for the Poor, the Free College Tuition Law, and the Barangay Health Worker Benefits Act.